PEO & HEALTHCARE CARRIER UNDERWRITING: KEY INSIGHTS

 Participation requirements ultimately protect employers from disproportionate cost increases and help maintain plan stability.

-Most PEO medical programs operate within large pooled master contracts (often level-funded or partially self-funded).
-To preserve the stability of the broader risk pool, carriers apply additional underwriting diligence for very small groups entering the plan.
+To protect the integrity of that broader risk pool, carriers apply additional underwriting diligence when a very small group enters the plan.

 Are PEOs and carriers using AI to underwrite group health plans?